Limited to 12 travelers...We think Kenya has the BEST game parks! Our tour begins in Nairobi & finishes on the Indian

 - We only allow 6 people in the safari vehicles so everybody has a window seat.
 The safari vehicles have a “pop-up’ roof to afford panoramic views of the game parks.

-- Please limit your “checked in’ luggage to one soft sided suitcase WITH WHEELS and one ‘carry on’ hand bag.
-The safari vehicles can accommodate only ONE piece of luggage per person
+- Please limit your “checked in’ luggage to one soft-sided suitcase WITH WHEELS and ONE ‘carry on' (that you can hold on your lap) OR handbag OR knapsack.
+The safari vehicles can accommodate only ONE main piece of luggage per person

 - Our office staffs are NOT medically qualified to advise you on which immunizations you require.
 Please contact your local travel health medical center